 Vacant land on its own isn’t going to make you a whole lot of money; however, it has a lot of potential.
-Building on your vacant land in Philadelphia?
+Building on your vacant land in Nationwide?
 Here are the costs you need to know about.

 In order to build on the vacant land, you first need to make a plan on what to build.
 You will need to consult a builder for a floor plan and if they do not have a floorplan you like, you will have to work with them to design a custom one, which usually will incur more fees.
 Then, once the floor plan is complete, you or the builder will then have to apply for all the permitting.
 The builder will have discussed all anticipated fees and costs of materials; however, if changes are made or things are done incorrectly, this may push the project over budget.

-If your vacant land in Philadelphia is in a special mitigation area, there may be additional cost in surveys and protected wildlife studies and permitting.
+If your vacant land in Nationwide is in a special mitigation area, there may be additional cost in surveys and protected wildlife studies and permitting.
 This could range from a few hundred dollars to a few thousand dollars.

 Vacant Land Preparation Fees

 Once the necessary studies and permitting are completed, then you may have clearing and fill costs, which could cost anywhere from $5,000 to over $10,000.
 Once the land is cleared, you will then have to pay to have the waste removed and the land might possibly need to be filled and graded depending on the current and necessary elevation, which is possibly thousands more.

 In addition to the possible mitigation fees, there are usually impact fees associated with building a new residential home.
 This fee is usually separate from any fees you would pay the developer or builder.
 These fees help the municipality pay for schools, infrastructure, and other public costs that adding another household would mean to the community.
 The impact fees are not usually less than $1,000 and can skyrocket to over $100,000.
 These extremely high fees are often added in areas to discourage development.
 The average impact fee is about $12,000 as noted in a 2010 study.